 Our volunteer wilderness rangers are trained in wilderness law, local wilderness regulations, the wilderness ethic, Leave No Trace, CPR and First Aid, the Authority of the Resource, radio and GPS use, as well as crosscut saw and traditional tool training if so desired by the volunteer.
 All volunteer activities support USFS management goals and are covered under the USDA Volunteers in National Forests (VIF) program, protecting volunteers from tort claims and costs associated with personal injury.
 Volunteer rangers always patrol in pairs, and they are provided with all the equipment they need to perform their duties as a ranger.

 Field work involves walking the wilderness area hiking trails, documenting trail conditions, performing light trail maintenance, picking up litter, naturalizing campsites and dispersing fire rings.
 They engage wilderness visitors when encountered and encourage voluntary compliance with wilderness regulations when violations are observed.
 Their primary purpose is to educate and inform wilderness users and encourage personal responsibility for preserving wilderness character.

-To learn more about the volunteer wilderness ranger program and meet and speak with some of our rangers, plan to attend the Cheaha Wilderness 30th Anniversary Celebration on March 23.
+Being a volunteer wilderness ranger is an opportunity to have fun doing what you already enjoy (hiking), meet other wilderness enthusiasts and at the same time give back a little something to help protect the wild places we all cherish.
 If you think you might be interested in joining our ranger team, email Janice or call our Alabama office at 256-974-6166.
 Our wilderness areas need you!

 Read an overview of the Volunteer Wilderness Ranger job duties HERE.